CLOSER-Cohorts/archivist-utilities/README.md

 - Source Dataset prefix
 - Source Variable Name

-When generating mapping files from the input spreadsheet, if a worksheet row contains insufficient information, i.e. it doesn't contain values in all required cells, that row will not be used in the creation of the mapping file.
+When generating mapping files from the input spreadsheet, if a worksheet row contains insufficient information, i.e. it doesn't contain values in all required cells, that row will not be used in the creation of a mapping file.
 The columns required for each type of mapping file are listed below.

-Any rows with cells containing 'NA' or 'Derived' (not case-sensitive), or cells that are empty or only contain whitespace, will not be present in the output, as they do not contain sufficient information.
+Any rows with cells containing 'NA' or 'Derived' (not case-sensitive), or cells that are empty or only contain whitespace, will also not be used to generate the output mappings, as they do not contain sufficient information.

 ## QV mappings file